bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.legacycallapioptions.wrap401errors.md

 ## LegacyCallAPIOptions.wrap401Errors property

-Indicates whether `401 Unauthorized` errors returned from the HyperSec API should be wrapped into `Boom` error instances with properly set `WWW-Authenticate` header that could have been returned by the API itself.
+Indicates whether `401 Unauthorized` errors returned from the Elasticsearch API should be wrapped into `Boom` error instances with properly set `WWW-Authenticate` header that could have been returned by the API itself.
 If API didn't specify that then `Basic realm="Authorization Required"` is used as `WWW-Authenticate`<!-- -->.

 <b>Signature:</b>